ar-cyber/ERM.lite/readme.md

 - [Old ERM repository](https://github.com/mikeyerm/ERM)

 Licensed under CC BY-NC-SA 3.0<br>
-This version is unrelated to ERM.
+This version is unrelated to ERM, or other community projects.

 ## Licensing
 ERM.lite is licensed under the Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) license.
 This license allows for the copy, distribution, and creation of adaptations of the material for non-commercial purposes, as long as proper attribution is given to the original creator and any adaptations are licensed under the same terms.<br>